 - Datura Ferox: It is also called the Long-Spined Thorn Apple.
 It sports large spines on the seed pods.

-Find out the best white flower varieties here
+Find out the 30 Best Dainty Flowers here

 Growing Requirements of Datura